k00ka/shazbot/README.md

 This project is a simple Ruby + Slack project.
 If you follow the instructions below, you can test your machine in advance of the workshop.

+###Capabilities

+- responds to "hi", "hello" or "howdy" with a greeting [ as presented ]
+- responds to "time" with the current time (server timezone) [ as presented ]
+- responds to requests for "weather" or "temperature" and a place name with the current temperature (in Celsius) [ as presented ]
+- responds to request for "gif" and a topic with an animated gif related to the topic [ as presented ]
+- responds to arbitrary Wolfram Alpha requests with text and images (only if Wolfram API key is provided) [ as presented ]
+- responds to all other requests with a shrug (only if no Wolfram API key is provided) [ as presented ]

+###Setup

 We have provided a repository which mimics the setup we used last time, so it should be familiar.
 The code to be created is found in the ``lib/`` directory.

-###Setup

 Here are the steps to get you started with the repo.